squidfunk/mkdocs-material/docs/plugins/blog.md

 └─ mkdocs.yml
 ```

-The index page in your [`blog` directory][blog_dir] is the main entry point to
+The `index.md` file in the [`blog` directory][config.blog_dir] is the entry
-your blog – a paginated page listing all posts in reverse chronological order.
+point to your blog – a paginated view listing all posts in reverse chronological
+order.
 Besides that, the plugin supports automatically creating [archive] and
 [category] pages that list a subset of posts for a time interval or category.

-[Post URLs][post_url_format] are completely configurable, no matter if you want
+[Post URLs][config.post_url_format] are completely configurable, no matter if
-your URLs to include the post's date or not.
-Rendered dates always display in
+you want your URLs to include the post's date or not.
+Rendered dates always
-the locale of the [site language] of your project.
-As typical for static
+display in the locale of the [site language] of your project.
+Like in other
-blogging frameworks, post can be annotated with a variety of [metadata],
+static blog frameworks, posts can be annotated with a variety of [metadata],
-which allows for deep integration with other [built-in plugins], e.g., the
+allowing for easy integration with other [built-in plugins], e.g., the
 [social] and [tags] plugin.

 Posts can be organized in nested folders with a directory layout that suits